-- Preparation of the sectoral financial statements and compilation of FSIs for deposit takers; - Regulatory framework for deposit takers; - Accounting principles and data consolidation for the compilation of FSIs for deposit takers; and - Overview of key points and changes in the 2019 FSI Guide.
+- Preparation of the sectoral financial statements and compilation of FSIs for deposit takers, other financial corporations (OFCs), and nonfinancial corporations (NFCs). - ► Regulatory framework for deposit takers. - Accounting principles and data consolidation for the compilation of FSIs for deposit takers. - ► Metadata reporting. - Overview of FSIs for Household sector and Real Estate markets.